Capcom Five: Viewtiful Joe

-Viewtiful Joe is a 2.5D side-scrolling action-platformer, released on June 26, 2003.
+Viewtiful Joe is a 2.5D side-scrolling action-platformer, debuted in Japan on June 26, 2003.
 The title character is a parody of tokusatsu superheroes and is trying to save his girlfriend, who has been trapped in "Movieland" by a group of supervillains known as Jadow.
 To complete his quest, Joe must use his Viewtiful Effects Powers, which are based on camera tricks and special effects used in films.
 These include "Slow", which simulates bullet time; "Mach Speed", allowing Joe to attack all enemies with his afterimages; and "Zoom In", which triggers a camera close-up and unlocks special attacks.
 Internally, Capcom treated the game as a "staff-focused project" with the goal of increasing the skills of director Hideki Kamiya.
 The game achieved a Metacritic score of 93 and won GameCube Game of the Year awards from numerous publications including IGN, GMR, and USA Today.
 The game sold out its initial shipment of 100,000 to achieve a lifetime total of 275,000 units.
 Producer Atsushi Inaba considered the game a success, achieving his goals of training staff, keeping a small budget, and selling well.
 However, these numbers were lower than Capcom expected, prompting the publisher to port Viewtiful Joe to PlayStation 2 in 2004, with expanded features.
 This version sold 46,000 copies with a slightly lower Metacritic score of 90 owing to the lack of progressive scan and frame rate slowdown generated by the porting process.

 Dead Phoenix

 Dead Phoenix was going to be a 3D shoot 'em up featuring a winged man named Phoenix.
 Based on trailer footage, IGN compared the gameplay to Panzer Dragoon.
 Players would take control of a winged man as he flies around shooting massive enemies, with the aid of allies on foot.
 Capcom's announcement described the setting as a mythical floating city, full of monsters and dragons.
-Game Informer announced that a Japanese release was planned in mid-2003.
+Game Informer announced that a Japanese release was planned for mid-2003.
 The game was believed to be canceled by May 2003, but Capcom stated at a press conference prior to the 2003 Electronic Entertainment Expo (E3) that it was still in development.
 IGN speculated that the game may have been retooled as a new Kid Icarus title, based on Nintendo's trend in the early 2000s of licensing properties to third parties.
 It was canceled in August 2003 after failing to appear at E3.